 I also offer an opportunity to explore how you are authentically moved to respond to the suffering of the world and to be of service in ways that honor your uniqueness, passions, skills, and limitations, and are fundamentally sourced in Trust in Being.
 Being of service in conscious alignment with your heart can increase a sense of purpose and meaning.
 It can also be a profound spiritual practice, deepening your awakening on all levels.

-In addition to the beautiful, catalytic Trillium Awakening teachings, I draw from my background in depth psychology, Level 4 training in Inner Relationship Focusing developed by Ann Weiser Cornell, training in Judith Blackstone’s Realization Process, and various expressive arts practices using image, writing, and/or movement.
+In addition to the beautiful, catalytic Trillium Awakening teachings, I draw from my graduate studies in depth psychology, Level 4 training in Inner Relationship Focusing developed by Ann Weiser Cornell, training in Judith Blackstone’s Realization Process, and various expressive arts practices using images, writing, and/or movement.

 If you feel curious, I’d be delighted to have an exploratory conversation to see if we’re a good fit for one another.
 May you follow what you are drawn to, and I wish you well wherever your path leads you.

 Love and blessings, Margit

 Feel free to use my convenient online scheduling service if you want to quickly and easily set up an introductory session with me (no account or password needed).
 I offer in-person sessions in Olympia, WA, as well as sessions via Zoom or phone if you’re out-of-town.
 My sliding scale rate starts at $65 per hour: http://margitbantowsky.schedulista.com

 For more info about awakened activism, check out my website and YouTube channel:

 - Guru Dynamics – Good vs Bad